Why hello there my lovely!

 I very much doubt many people will find their way deep in here to this little page of the blog compared to the other pages, so you and I can have a quiet special little tête-à-tête.

-I’m sure you know all the basic public stuff from the blog and social media – my fashion industry background and work in commercial modelling, TV hosting and film; eurasian background (English-Polish + Chinese-Nepalese) and upbringing in Hong Kong, Canada (Vancouver & Toronto), Australia (Melbourne) and New Zealand (Auckland); love of corsets and corsetry; lovely Dearest Beloved being a darling and my chilled geeky life with Sociopath and Snob rescue rabbits, The Earl of Tillington (aka Egg) and Lord Pemberly III (aka Bun or Goaty McGoatface when he’s had a haircut).
+I’m sure you know all the basic public stuff from the blog and social media – my fashion industry background and work in commercial modelling, TV hosting and film; eurasian background (English-Polish + Chinese-Nepalese) and upbringing in Hong Kong, Canada (Vancouver & Toronto), Australia (Melbourne) and New Zealand (Auckland); love of corsets and corsetry; lovely Dearest Beloved being a darling and my chilled geeky life with rescue rabbits Sociopath and Snob, aka The Earl of Tillington (alias Egg) and Lord Pemberly III (alias Bun or Goaty McGoatface when he’s had a haircut) – @PoshBunnies on Instagram.
 But you know all that so lets chat about the bits you might not know, shall we?

 Lets start at the beginning.
 When there were dinosaurs.
 In my bathtub.